SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Everything in CSS is within a certain formatting context.
-The best way of thinking of formatting contexts is as mini-layouts Most <display-inside> values establish a new formatting context, besides flow, which may not.
+The best way of thinking of formatting contexts is as mini-layouts Most ‹display-inside› values establish a new formatting context, besides flow, which may not.
-The purpose of <display-inside> is to set new formatting contexts, unless we're using flow for compat.
+The purpose of ‹display-inside› is to set new formatting contexts, unless we're using flow for compat.
-<display-inside>|establishes formatting context
+‹display-inside›|establishes formatting context
 flow-root|block formatting context
 table|table formatting context
 ruby|ruby formatting context